PRTG Manual: Key Features

 - Special features for managed service providers (MSP) to monitor customer networks and increase the quality of service.

-- Data publishing with real-time dashboards (private and public maps), including live performance and status information.
+- Data publishing with real-time dashboards, including live performance and status information.
 Design these dashboards with many different objects and integrate external objects as well.

 - Multiple languages: English, German, Spanish, French, Portuguese, Dutch, Japanese, Russian, and Simplified Chinese.